alkgeopa/extendt2-docs/src/content/docs/choico/play-mode.md

 "red lines" as they have been defined during the design of the game.
 When the game is finished, the following pop-up notification box appears where you can:

-1. play again by selecting the <kbd class="kbd bg-amber-500 text-black">Play Again</kbd>.
+1. play again by selecting the <span class="kbd bg-amber-500 text-black">Play Again</span>.

-2. display in detail the results and statistics of the game you just played by selecting <kbd class="kbd bg-amber-500 text-black">Show score and statistics</kbd>.
+2. display in detail the results and statistics of the game you just played by selecting <span class="kbd bg-amber-500 text-black">Show score and statistics</span>.
 From there, you can also download your score in a pdf file.

-3. edit the game by selecting <kbd class="kbd bg-amber-500 text-black">Edit Game</kbd>.
+3. edit the game by selecting <span class="kbd bg-amber-500 text-black">Edit Game</span>.
 More
    information in Section 4.

 ![End game notification](@images/choico/choico_3_14.png)